 Years to Final Maturity - The average time it takes for securities in a portfolio to mature, weighted in proportion to the dollar amount that is invested in the portfolio.
-Weighted average maturity measures the sensitivity of fixed -income portfolios to interest rate changes.
+Weighted average maturity measures the sensitivity of fixed-income portfolios to interest rate changes.

-SAN MATEO COUNTY TRANSPORTATION AUTHORITY FY2021 Measure A Sales Tax April 2021 with a quarterly true up by the State of California also two months in arrears
+SAN MATEO COUNTY TRANSPORTATION AUTHORITY FY2021 Measure A Sales Tax April 2021

-Sales tax receipts are received and reconciled two months in arrears
+^{} Sales tax receipts are received and reconciled two months in arrears with a quarterly true up by the State of California also two months in arrears